Last Updated on October 2, 2023 by Kyle Whitley

-Detach the garden hose from the pressure washer unit and the spigot from your house.
+Detach the garden hose from the pressure washer water inlet unit and the spigot from your house.
 You will want to also let the garden hose drain as well before putting the garden hose back up.

 Step 6 – Remove the high-pressure hose

 Finally, remove the high-pressure hose from the electric pressure washer unit.
 Let the hose drain any excess water.
-Store the hose on an electric pressure washer if it comes with a hose reel or hose loop.
+Store the hose on an electric pressure washer if it comes with a hose reel, hose loop, or hose strap.

 I need to see that in action

-If you are like me then you might want to see all of these steps in a visual.
+If you are like me, you might want to see all of these steps in a visual.
 Well, take a look at the following video, which shows these steps in action.

-If you followed the steps above you should be well on your way to how to set up an electric pressure washer.
+If you followed the steps above, you should be well on your way to how to set up an electric pressure washer.
 You can then take advantage of all the great cleaning power you can get from an electric pressure washer.
-You won’t regret learning these easy steps and getting your personal cleaning machine ready for your next task.
+You won’t regret learning these easy steps and getting your personal cleaning machine ready for your next cleaning job.